clabordec/creating-private-team/README.md

 <h1>Creating a Private Team</h1>
-This project outlines the installation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project outlines the the creation of a private team named `Marketing` within Microsoft Admin Center.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Admin Center
-- Remote Desktop Connection
-- Active Directory Domain Services
-- PowerShell

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
-- Windows 10 (21H2)
+- Windows 11 Enterprise

 <h2>High-Level Deployment and Configuration Steps</h2>